 Very large shock claims should be fully insured with a stop loss carrier.
 That is, designate a portion of the stop loss premium to cover catastrophic claims.

 After issue of the policy, we want the employer to be treated with respect even if a large claim arises or poor experience emerges.
-After all, this is the contingency for which our clients buy insurance!
+After all, this contingency for which our clients buy insurance!